NikolaiRadke/Nokolino_diy/README.md

 # ![NOKO](http://www.nikolairadke.de/NOKOlino/nokolino_klein.png) NOKOlino

 The ATTiny-based litte brother of NOKO.
-Tiny and a bit more useless than his brother, but sweet and very easy to build.
-And again, everyone is invited to **contribute**.
+Tiny and cute.
+And everyone is invited to **contribute**.
 NOKOlino is for everyone.
 What's new?
 See the [newsblog](https://github.com/NikolaiRadke/NOKOlino/tree/master/NEWS.md).

 ![NOKOlino light blue](http://www.nikolairadke.de/NOKOlino/nokolino_wiki.png)

-**Coming in a couple of days!
-Stay tuned!**
+Like his big brother NOKO, the little NOKOlino delights it's surroundings with cheeky comments.
+But unlike NOKO he is more obstinate - no radio, a display, no frills.
+Only one on-off switch and a big button, but he is small, can stay active for days and is, in contrast to his big brother, very easy to build.

+**NOKOlino** stands for **NO**ras and Ni**KO**s Monster - the appendix **lino** describes the small version.

+Right now, the building wiki, the voice set, the manual and the optional EEPROM text files are in German.
+I'll try to translate the wiki and the manual when the German wiki is completed.
+Until then, feel free to ask me for translation, if you need help.
+Contribute!
+I need an English voice set and English text files.
+In addition, any other language is welcome, NOKO is to be cosmopolitan!

+### Notes for non-German NOKOlino makers

+Right now, the building wiki, the voice set and the manual are in German.
+I'll try to translate the wiki and the manual on day.
+Until then, feel free to ask me for translation, if you need help. **Contribute!** I need an English voice set and English text files.
+In addition, any other language is welcome, NOKO is to be cosmopolitan!

+### Prerequisites

+NOKO needs Arduino IDE 1.6.6 -or newer. (https://www.arduino.cc/en/Main/Software) Copy the folder `NOKO/src/[language]/NOKO/` into your sketch folder and install ATtiny support.
+See [how to compile](https://github.com/NikolaiRadke/NOKOlino/tree/master/howto_compile) for further instructions.

+### Content

 ```
 NOKO/